htkhoi/c52-technical-test/README.md

 Dear Sir,

-This is my technical tes
+This is my technical test

 To run it.
 You do follow conduct below